-Rational Therapeutics uses a chemosensitivity-resistance assay to determine which drugs work best for which patients.
+Rational Therapeutics uses a functional profiling assay to determine which drugs work best for which patients.
 The test exposes living cancer cells obtained from the patient via biopsy to a variety of chemotherapy drugs and novel compounds.

-Just like in the cases of, , and the other lymphoma patients helped by our staff at Rational Therapeutics, let us help find the right treatment for you.
-Read their stories.
+Just like in the cases of Angie Olson, , and the other lymphoma patients helped by our staff at Rational Therapeutics, let us help find the right treatment for you.
+We invite you to read their stories.,

 Call us at (800) 542-4357 or click here to email us for additional information on how Dr. Nagourney and Rational Therapeutics can help you identify the most effective treatment based on your unique tumor makeup.